franc6/Ketarin/README.md

+This project provides modifications to Ketarin for running on Linux systems, under Mono.
+Build the "Mono - Debug" or "Mono - Release" targets.
+The "Debug" and "Release" targets are for running under the Windows .NET runtime.

 # Ketarin

 Ketarin is a small application which automatically updates setup packages.
 As opposed to other tools, Ketarin is not meant to keep your system up-to-date, but rather to maintain a compilation of all important setup packages which can then be burned to disc or put on a USB stick.